 Tiny Tummies (0-6 months)

 The first couple of months of your child’s life are crucial for their physical and mental development.
 Our Tiny Tummies (0-6 months) probiotics, gives them the jumpstart that they need for maintaining the balance of healthy gut flora.
 When you give your child probiotics you support their immune system by introducing good gut bacteria from day one.
-This particular supplement contains three different strains of lactobacillus, and each dose of Tiny Tummies (0-6 months) has 1 billion active cultures.
+This particular supplement has three different strains of lactobacillus, and each dose of Tiny Tummies (0-6 months) has 1 billion active cultures.
 It is also very easy to feed this supplement to your babies – just open a packet and mix it into your infant’s bottle.

 Tiny Tummies (6-12 months)

 The amount of change that a baby goes through before hitting one-year-old is exceptional.
 The digestive and immune system of your baby is still developing, which is why it is a good idea to support whole-body wellness and gut health with a probiotic supplement for babies.
-Our Tiny Tummies (6-12 months) contains 4 billion active cultures in every dose and uses our patented BIO-tract technology to ensure optimal delivery to your child’s gut.
+Our Tiny Tummies (6-12 months) has 4 billion active cultures in every dose and uses our patented BIO-tract technology to ensure optimal delivery to your child’s gut.
 With 5 strains of Lactobacillus, this product is specially formulated for this age group.
 Because it is flavorless, you can mix it in any food and give it to your babies.
 There is no need to be worried about allergies because it is gluten-free, non-GMO, dairy-free and has no allergens.

 Tiny Tummies (12 months – 4 years)

 As your child becomes more mobile supporting good gut health is even more vital.
 Create a good foundation for the gut flora of your child by giving them probiotics during this age.
-Tiny Tummies (12 months – 4 years) contains 8 different strains of Lactobacillus (including Lactobacillus GG) and each dose has up to 15 billion active cultures in it.
+Tiny Tummies (12 months – 4 years) has 8 different strains of Lactobacillus (including Lactobacillus GG) and each dose has up to 15 billion active cultures in it.
 These sugar-free, allergy-free and gluten-free probiotics have no flavor, which makes them easy to feed to even the most finicky eater by stealthily mixing it with other foods.

 Give Your Child the Gift of Lifelong Physical & Mental Well-being